Digital museums events for schools at Norwich Castle

 KS2 Digital Ancient Egypt: Discovery and Debate

 A 19th-century archaeologist has uncovered the tomb of the High Priest Ankh Hor and wants to share their exciting finds with the world.
 However, not everyone feels that uncovering the treasured tombs of the dead is such a good idea.
 This option includes two films.
 You'll meet the archaeologist, who'll show you Egyptian objects from 3,000 years ago, and a modern-day conservator, who'll take you through the process of mummification and reveal what life was like in Ancient Egypt.
-You'll also be able to see a brand-new stop-motion animation created especially for this digital event.
+You can also view The Shining Ones - The 4 Sons of Horus, a stop-motion animation created for this event.
 There'll be talking points for your class to discuss and debate during the films.

 KS2 Digital Anglo-Saxons and Vikings: Uncovering the Past